AkashSkySingh/NightStock/docs/production_log.md

 Began phase 2 generation of posts, relevant routes, and necessary database implementation.
 Backend is set to be complete by morning of day 4.
 So far, no issues.
 Subsequently implementing Cloudinary and setting up Yaml for GitHub/Heroku hosting for CloudinaryAPI.
 Must review if CloudinaryAPI is a possible object to continue CSS use.
 Realization that phase 2 and phase 3 require hand-in-hand development.
 Day 4 will be a combination of establishing proper splash page, to then introduce relevant CRUD commands for User Profile and additional components.

 #### Day 4:
-- Remember to check the 422 status codes on the PostsController and see if they register to appropriate locations.
-- Remember to check out Masonry as a potential index component for Profile/Splash/HomeFeed page.

 Came to understanding that post CRUD development requires either splash page or user page implemented to test post generation and edit.
 Splash page container and layout ready for Masonry introduction.
 Adequate seeding accomplished.

+#### Day 5 & 6 (Weekend):
+- [ ] Review 422 status codes on the PostsController

+- [ ] Finish implementation of Masonry and JBuilder

+Post creation and deletion function as intended.
+Pictures are uploaded on posts to backend as well as Cloudinary API.
+Resorted to the use of React-Dropzone for added custom design, and easier implementation.
+Splash page is well underway, as well as HomeFeed.
+Use of JBuilder will help implement the necessary feeds for both pages once Masonry is working.
+Modal is set up for implementation in conjunction with Masonry to allow for edits and bonus features.
+Overall, although not finished with phase 2 entirely due to difficulties, phase 3 and 5 are well underway to completion.

 ### Phase 3: User Profile Page (2 Days, W2 T)
 **Objective:** User profile page displays all of user's posts and user's details.